The 500 Most Influential Muslims: 2009 edition

 In total 72 Americans are among the 500, a disproportionately strong showing.
-Timothy Winter (Abdal Hakim Murad) was the highest ranked British Muslim, in an unspecified position between 51st and 60th, considerably higher than the three other British people who made the list – the Conservative Party chairman Baroness Sayeeda Warsi; the UK's first Muslim life peer, Lord Nazir Ahmed; and Dr Anas Al Shaikh Ali, director of the International Institute of Islamic Thought.
+Timothy Winter (Abdal Hakim Murad) was the highest ranked British Muslim, in an unspecified position between 51st and 60th, considerably higher than the three other British people who made the list – the Conservative Party chairman Baroness Sayeeda Warsi; the UK's first Muslim life peer, Lord Nazir Ahmed; and Anas Al Shaikh Ali, director of the International Institute of Islamic Thought.

 The women featured had a separate section from the men.
 There were only three women listed in the top 50.
 Sheikha Munira al-Qubaysi (number 21), an educator of girls and women; Queen Rania of Jordan (number 37), who promotes global education; and Sheikha Mozah bint Nasser Al Missned of Qatar (number 38), who is chairwoman of the Qatar Foundation for Education, Science and Community Development.

 The listing also includes an extensive Arts and Culture Section.
 The general Arts and Culture Section included the names of singers Salif Keita, Youssou N'Dour, Raihan, Yusuf Islam and Sami Yusuf, Dawud Wharnsby; musician A. R. Rahman (India); film stars Salman Khan, Aamir Khan and Shahrukh Khan; comedian Azhar Usman and martial artist Ma Yue.
 All the Qāriʾs (Quran reciters) listed in the book are from Saudi Arabia.

 Foreign Policy magazine's Marc Lynch stated, "Esposito and Kalin's methodology seems strange.
 Any list in which the Sultan of Oman (Qaboos bin Said al Said, who was sixth) outranks, say, Turkish preacher Fethullah Gülen (placed 13th) or the Aga Khan (Aga Khan IV, who was placed 20th) seems odd to this observer..."